tylerj1221/Intermediate-Projects-Python/README.md

 - Dependencies listed in requirements.txt

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the GNU Affero General Public License.
 See LICENSE for more details.

-Acknowledgments
+## Acknowledgments
 Thanks for checking out my work!
 These projects were inspired by learning Python through hands-on practice and problem-solving.